-Increasing heart rate variability and parasympathetic tone is one of the simplest and easiest ways to feel better fast.
+Increasing vagal tone and heart rate variability is one of the simplest and easiest ways to feel better fast.

 What is the vagus nerve?

 The vagus nerve is a finger of the brain that reaches down to the body to influence heart rate, respiration, and digestion.
 It influences the body’s organs but it’s also influenced by them.
 The vagus nerve is how the brain monitors the body to know if all is well and if it’s okay to relax.

-When we stimulate the vagus nerve with breathing exercises or yoga or cold water (or many other things), it increases “parasympathetic tone” and a feeling of calm.
-As opposed to sympathetic tone and a feeling of “fight or flight.”
+When we stimulate the vagus nerve with breathing exercises or yoga or cold water (or many other things), it increases “parasympathetic tone” or “vagal tone” and a feeling of calm.

 A good indicator of vagal tone is heart rate variability which is a slight decrease in heart rate with exhalation.
 It’s a good thing.

 Lower heart rate variability (reduced vagal tone) is associated with negative mood and inflammation.

 👉 Tip: Did you know that the vagus nerve innervates the cervix?
 When IUDs cause anxiety, I think it might have something to do with disruption of the vagus nerve.